jht1493/ICM-2020-Code/weeks/01_intro.md

    * [As We May Think](http://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/), Vannevar Bush
    * [Long Live the Web](http://jblomo.github.io/webarch253/slides/Long_Live_the_Web.pdf), Tim Berners-Lee

-# 1. Recap, Explorations, and Extensions
+# 1. Recap, Explore and Experiment

-Let's recap, look at some extentions, and do some exercises to futher explore the concepts introduced in this session.
+Let's recap, explore, and experiment with the concepts introduced in this session.

+- draw a rough schematic what you've learned so far about p5js
+- after you finish these exercises redraw with any new insights

 So far our sketches defined two specially functions `setup` and `draw`.
 The function `setup` is called once when we hit the play button,